FBW-17/chat-react-fullstack-demo/README.md

 The app is dedicated to show the integration of frontend and backend only and therefore has a simplied setup.

+All relevant frontend code you find in: `chat-ui/src/App.js` All relevant backend code you find in: `server.js`.

-So it has these limitations:
+We have these limitations:
 * plain state management with useState (neither ContextAPI nor Redux)
 * no database in the backend

-So these parts you need to add in your real project.
+So these parts you - probably - need to add in your real project.

 Especially for the backend part you need to consider:
 * Allow just logged in users to participate in chat?